Jkovv/DSP_C3/README.md

 # CBS News-to-Report Linkage: Audit & Semantic Enhancement

 This repository contains the source code, data pipelines, and performance audits for a system designed to link news articles to official CBS (Centraal Bureau voor de Statistiek) reports.
-The project demonstrates the transition from traditional keyword-based matching to a **Hybrid Semantic Approach** using S-BERT embeddings and spaCy NLP.
+The project demonstrates the transition from traditional keyword-based matching to a **Hybrid Semantic Approach** using S-BERT embeddings and spaCy NLP, as well as an improved User- and Workflow through a redesigned dashboard.

 ---